The 3 P’s for Identifying Anxiety

 Anxiety is a bodily response that is pronounced, pervasive and prolonged and is felt physically in the body.

-So the ‘what is anxiety’ question us a common as we often mix up fear, anxiety and stress so hopefully the above points can help clear this up.
+So the ‘what is anxiety’ question is common, as we often mix up fear, anxiety and stress.
+We hope that this article can help make this clearer.

 Anxiety symptoms include: